 Millennium Fellowship Project: PalesTech

-Palestech is a students' initiative that focuses on making a project-based training program that plants the seed of social entrepreneurship in young refugees through engaging them in the hands-on creation of technology to solve real problems in their society thus transforming them into social innovators.
+PalesTech is students' initiative that focuses on making project-based training program that plants the seed of social entrepreneurship in the young refugees through engaging them in hands-on creation of technology to solve real problems in their society thus transforming them into social innovators.
 Through our programs, we focus on teaching participants new technology to use in their suggested solutions.

 During the fellowship period, we are planning to achieve the following:

-2. A presentation event where all participants from different campus will be gathered in one place to present their ideas and projects and compete on awards
+2) A presentation event where all participants from different camps will be gathered in one place to present their ideas and projects and compete on awards

-5. Publishing an Online Platform that will teach technological courses with Arabic content
+5) Publishing an Online Platform that will teach technological courses for refugees with Arabic content

 About the Millennium Fellow